Pelagic Help

 Check-ins

 Check-ins let you tell the community what you're doing at a dive site — whether you're in the water now, planning a future dive, or looking for someone to dive with.
-Active check-ins appear on the map and in the site modal so other divers can see who's around.
+Active check-ins appear on the map and in the dive site panel so other divers can see who's around.

 Three Types of Check-in